Applications for the 2022 5-year MOC process

 Diplomates who are Clinically-Inactive (not seeing thoracic surgery patients) can go through the 5-year Milestone.
 Clinically-Inactive Diplomates will need to submit the following information and/or documents with their application:

 - Submit copies of all medical licenses (PDF format).
 You will need to upload a .pdf copy for each medical license listed on the MOC application;

 - Complete the Practice Profile.
 Provide the percentage of time spent in non-surgical and surgical activities listed in the 5-Year MOC application;

 - Provide an explanation describing what you are doing professionally; and

-- Earn 150 AMA Category 1 CME hours since January 1, 2015, half (75 hours) of which need to be in the broad category of thoracic surgery.
+- Submit 150 AMA Category 1 CME hours since January 1, 2018, half (75 hours) of which need to be in the broad category of thoracic surgery.

-If selected for random audit, Diplomates will be expected to submit copies of the third-party CME certificates (PDF format).
+If selected for a random CME credit audit, Diplomates will be expected to submit copies of their third-party CME certificates (PDF format).
 If you have been randomly selected for a CME credit audit, you will receive an email requesting copies of the third-party CME certificates.

 A confirmation email will be sent to Diplomates when the application is submitted.
 Another email will be sent when the application has been approved.
 Once your application has been approved, you will receive an email with information on how to obtain a free copy of SESATS.